vvorld/getid-web-sdk/README.md

 For security reasons, you will need to generate and include a short-lived JSON Web Token (JWT) every time you initialise the SDK.
 To generate JWT make a post request with api key in header on your designated api url:
+Make sure to pass the whole response object on `init` function as `token` param

+### Customer Id (optional)
+In case you don't want your clients to complete verification more than once you can pass customerId param when generating jwt token.

 ``` js
 import { init } from 'getid-web-sdk'